kkamara/python-selenium/README.md

 Ensure Geckodriver is accessible from the global path in your operating system.

-On debian systems we can do that by adding the following statement to your `$HOME/.bashrc`:
+On debian systems we can do that by updating your `$HOME/.bashrc` file:
 ```
 export PATH="/usr/bin/geckodriver:$PATH"
 ```